-- 1. The Income & expenses have to be estimated for the lease up period - 2.
+- 1. Income & expenses have to be estimated for the lease-up period - 2.
 Once the building is substantially leased the stabilized Income & Expense Statement has to be developed

-In addition we have to calculate:
+We have to calculate:

 - 1. The long term financing or permanent loan that replaces the construction loan - 2.
 The equity required by the buyer - 3.
 Equity required by the developers if they decide to keep the project